logo

 How does the associate’s degree in paralegal studies compare to the bachelor’s degree?

-As the associate’s degree program is designed to be completed in two years, it teaches students foundational information about the law and the legal system.
-While most associate programs allow students to choose some electives, bachelor’s degree programs allow students additional time to gain in-depth knowledge of particular areas of the law.
-Both programs will also have general education requirements.
+As the associate degree program is designed to be completed in two years, it provides students with foundational knowledge of the law and the legal system.
+While most associate programs offer elective options, bachelor’s degree programs in legal studies allow students additional time to gain more in-depth knowledge in specific areas of the law.
+Both degree programs include general education requirements.

 How much do paralegals earn and what is their job outlook?

-According to the Bureau of Labor Statistics (BLS), paralegals earned a median salary of $51,740 in 2019.3 Growth within the paralegal job market is projected at 10% through 2028, which is much faster than other types of professions in the US.3
+According to recent Bureau of Labor Statistics (BLS) reports, paralegals earned a median salary of $60,970.2 Growth within the paralegal job market is projected at 1% through 2033, which is slower than other types of professions in the US, at 4%.2

 Can I earn credit for my associate’s degree towards a bachelor’s degree in the future?

 Generally, yes.
-Most institutions offering four-year bachelor’s degrees in paralegal studies will evaluate the courses you have already taken to reduce redundancies.
-Some institutions also have a formal arrangement that allows students to seamlessly transfer from an associate’s degree program to a bachelor’s degree program in the same region.
+Most institutions offering four-year bachelor’s degrees in paralegal studies evaluate associate-level coursework to eliminate redundancies.
+Some schools have formal agreements that allow for seamless transfer from an associate degree to a bachelor’s degree program, especially within the same region.

 Do I need to complete an ABA-approved program to work as a paralegal?

-No. ABA accreditation is completely optional and some colleges choose not to apply for this distinction.
-These schools may still offer high-quality programs that are acceptable to employers.
-In addition, 100% online paralegal programs are not approved by the ABA.
-If you plan to pursue a career with a particular employer or in a specific area, you may wish to check whether they have any specific standards.
+No. ABA accreditation is optional, and many colleges choose not to pursue it.
+These schools may still offer high-quality programs that employers accept.
+Note that 100% online paralegal programs cannot receive ABA approval.
+If you have a specific employer or industry in mind, it may be beneficial to check their hiring standards.

 How long does it take to complete a paralegal associate’s degree?

-If you plan to study full-time, you can usually complete the program in as little as 18-24 months.
-If you plan to study part-time or take certain terms off, such as summer, it may take you longer.
-Most schools require students to finish the associate degree program within five years of the start date.
+If you study full-time, the program can typically be completed in 18-24 months.
+Studying part-time or taking breaks, such as during the summer, can extend this timeline.
+Most schools require students to complete the associate degree within five years of starting the program.

 Should I complete my paralegal associate’s degree online?

-Choosing whether to complete your degree online or on-campus depends on various factors.
-If you are a disciplined and independent student, an online format may work well.
-Online programs are also more flexible and can work well for students who work full-time.
-On-campus programs offer the benefits of face-to-face engagement with faculty and colleagues.
-Both types of programs are available for paralegal associate’s degrees as well as hybrid programs.
+Deciding whether to complete your degree online or on campus depends on personal factors.
+If you are a disciplined, independent learner, an online program may suit you well.
+Online programs offer flexibility, especially for students who work full-time, while on-campus programs provide face-to-face engagement with faculty and peers.

 Can I get certified with a paralegal associate’s degree?

-Paralegals do not need to be licensed or certified to work in this profession and employers vary with regards to educational requirements.
-However, many states offer certification for paralegals through their state bar associations and a paralegal associate degree typically fits those requirements.
-In addition, there are optional national certification options available for paralegals who wish to stand out from others.
-These certifications may lead to increased job resources or networking opportunities but are usually not specifically required by employers.
+Paralegals do not need to be licensed or certified to work, and educational requirements vary among employers.
+However, many states offer voluntary certification for paralegals through their state bar associations, and a paralegal associate degree often meets the eligibility requirements.
+In addition, there are national paralegal certification options available for paralegals who want to stand out professionally.
+These certifications may provide access to job resources or networking opportunities but are not typically required by employers.

 References: